Kids project for half term – make a Guy Fawkes

 An old feather pillow makes a great body for your Guy.

 To create arms tie the end of the shirt sleeves with string.
-Stuff the sleeves of the shirt tightly with old clothes, old towels, bedding or newspaper.
+Stuff the sleeves of the shirt tightly with newspaper.
 Do the same to create legs.
 Tie the end of the trousers with string and pack your stuffing in as tightly as you can.

 Now make your Guy Fawkes head

-Well you can improvise in all sorts of ways.
+You can improvise in all sorts of ways when it comes to making Guy Fawkes Head.
 One way is to take an old cushion cover or pillow case and stuff that with newspaper into a shape that resembles a head.
 Tie it tightly with a very long piece of string.

 Make sure the string is long enough so that you can attach it to Guy Fawkes body under his jacket.